Magpie River Adventure - 8 Days - All Inclusive

 - A large drybag in which to keep all of your personal items

 - A smaller drybag that will be accessible during the day in which you can keep your rainwear, sunscreen, etc.

 - Wind and waterproof paddling jacket

 - All group camping equipment such as cooking and eating utensils, dishes, group shelters, camp chairs, etc.

 For the river

-- 1 pair of shoes for the river.
-The ideal river shoe is lightweight and draining yet supportive enough for walking on portages and scouting rapids, with a grippy sole.
-These can be lightweight running shoes, water shoes with a supportive sole, or sturdy sandals with toe covering.
+- 1 pair of closed-toe shoes for the river.
+The ideal river shoe is lightweight and drains but is supportive and grippy enough for walking on rocky and uneven terrain.
+Lightweight running shoes or trail running shoes work best.